PeriscopeION/slate/source/index.html.md

 ## Create a Reservation

 Create a reservation will return a Shopify Product that you can use to checkout with.
+A 'checkout' property is available on the product object which you can use as a url to visit for the checkout page.
+For example, you can load this url into a webview in a mobile app to provide the user with a checkout page for the created reservation.

 ### HTTP Request